 (Yamaguchi Seishi, 1901-1994)

 Historically YAEZAKURA have also sometimes been called SATOZAKURA (里桜) with the oldest know varoety being the FUGENZOU (フゲンゾウ)-scientific name Cerasus ×lannesiana Carriere, 1872 ‘Alborosea’ which has been known since the Muromachi Period (1336-1573).

 I would like to emphasize the fact that YAEZAKURA is NOT a variety of cherry tree- it is a type of double flowered cherry of which there are several varieties, including KANZAN, YAEBENI SHIDARE, and the above mentioned FUGENZOH.

-* Double-flowered flowers are those with multiple layers of petals.
-Some popular double-flowered flowers are varieties of roses,camellias, carnations, and peonies.
+* Double-flowered flowers are those with that have multiple layers of petals.
+Some popular double-flowered flowers are of roses,camellias, carnations, and peonies.